 The Many Downsides of Being Unbanked

 Most of us don’t think twice about using direct deposit for our paychecks or swinging by the ATM to grab cash when we’re running low.
 But for the nearly 16 million US households that are currently “unbanked,” those things are impossible.
 If you’re not familiar with the phrase, a person or household is considered “unbanked” when they are not served by a bank or other financial institution in any capacity.
+Additionally, 16 percent of Americans are considered “underbanked.”
+This means they have a traditional bank account, but also use alternative financial services, such as payday loans or car title loans.
 Let’s take a look at how it happens, the downsides of being unbanked or underbanked, and some potential solutions.

 Some people choose to be unbanked because they don’t trust traditional financial institutions.
 Others opt for it because they think being unbanked will help keep creditors or collection agencies at bay (it won’t).
 However, the majority of those who are unbanked find themselves in that situation as a result of past financial mistakes.
 At a certain point, banks see these customers as a bad risk, and opt not to do business with them.

 Some consumers mistakenly believe that being unbanked makes it impossible for creditors and collection agencies to pursue repayment.
 In reality, that’s not the case at all.
 In fact, what is likely to happen is creditors being even more aggressive, and using wage garnishment to recover what consumers owe.
 If you are intentionally unbanked due to credit issues, we have a better option.
 Credit Counseling and possibly, a Debt Management Plan, can help you address your debt and find a realistic repayment solution.